Japanese armour: History

+Since the armour was no longer flexible, gusoku has changed its method to facilitate donning and doffing by opening and closing the armour at a hinge.
+The simplified structure of the armour makes it easier to manufacture, allowing armour makers to focus on design and to increase the variety of armour appearances.
+For example, the iron plate was designed to resemble an old man's chest, and dō-maru-style gusoku was made by attaching coloured threads to its surface.

-Samurai during this period, especially those with a high rank, such as daimyo, owned a lot of armor.
-For example, it has been confirmed that Tokugawa Ieyasu owned dozens of armor, and they are now owned by Kunōzan Tōshō-gū, Nikkō Tōshō-gū, Kishū Tōshō-gū, Tokugawa Art Museum, The Tokugawa Museum, Tokyo National Museum, etc.
+Samurai during this period, especially those with a high rank, such as daimyo, owned a lot of suits of armour.
+For example, Tokugawa Ieyasu owned dozens of suits, which are now owned by Kunōzan Tōshō-gū, Nikkō Tōshō-gū, Kishū Tōshō-gū, Tokugawa Art Museum, The Tokugawa Museum, Tokyo National Museum, etc.

 The era of warfare called the Sengoku period (1467–1615) ended when a united Japan entered the peaceful Edo period (1603–1868).
 Although samurai continued to use both plate and lamellar armour as a symbol of their status, traditional armours were no longer necessary for battle.
 For this reason, in the Edo period, armour in the style of the revival of the medieval period, incorporating gorgeous ō-yoroi and dō-maru designs, became popular.

-During the Edo period, lightweight, portable, and secret hidden armours became popular, since personal protection was still needed.
-Civil strife, duels, assassinations, and peasant revolts all required the use of armours such as the kusari katabira (chain armour jacket) and armoured sleeves, as well as other types of armour which could be worn under ordinary clothing.
-Edo period samurai were in charge of internal security and would wear various types of kusari gusoku (chain armour) and shin and arm protection as well as forehead protectors (hachi-gane).
+During the Edo period, lightweight, portable, and secret armours became popular, as personal protection remained necessary.
+Civil strife, duels, assassinations, and peasant revolts all required the use of armours such as the kusari (chain jacket) and armoured sleeves, as well as other types of armour that could be worn under ordinary clothing.
+Edo period samurai were in charge of internal security and would wear various types of kusari gusoku (chain armour) and shin and arm protection as well as armored hachimaki to protect the forehead.

-Armour continued to be worn and used in Japan until the end of the samurai era (Meiji era) in the 1860s, with the last use of samurai armour happening in 1877 during the Satsuma Rebellion.
+Armour continued to be worn and used until the Meiji era in the 1860s, with the last use of samurai armour in 1877 during the Satsuma Rebellion.